se-edu/se-book/designPatterns/singleton/what/text.md

 **Solution**

-The key insight of the solution is that the _constructor_ of the singleton class cannot be _public_.
-Because a _public constructor_ will allow others to instantiate the class at will, a _private constructor_ should be used instead.
-In addition, a public class-level method is provided to access the _single instance_.
+Make the constructor of the singleton class `private`, %%&nbsp;because a `public` constructor will allow others to instantiate the class at will%%.
+Provide a `public` class-level method to access the _single instance_.

 <tip-box>